CJCombrink/SpellChecker-Plugin/README.md

       - Or pass in the paths as arguments to qmake.
       - The file makes managing and keeping these changes easier in case QtCreator decides to forgot its configuration.
    - Build the plugin
-   - Run Qtreator and verify that the plugin is loaded.
+   - Run Qt Creator and verify that the plugin is loaded.
    -  In the running Qt Creator, go to "*Help*" -> "*About Plugins...*".
 Under Utilities "*SpellChecker*" should be listed and enabled (enable it if it was not enabled).

 ## TODO
 The following list is a list with a hint into priority of some outstanding tasks I want to do.
-- [x] Get correct Qt Versions to make deployment versions and upload somewhere (Under Releases).
-- [x] Get all spelling mistakes for a active project.
-The idea was to 1st finish this before releasing, this has changed to start to track the code and get it into a repository.
-- [x] Underline words that are spelling mistakes (red squiggly lines, did attempt once, but did not work).
 - [ ] Parse and ignore website URLs correctly.
 (Some work done on this but needs more testing/tweaks)
-- [x] Test in other OS's (Linux, etc.)
-  - [x] Make releases for other OS's.
-- [x] Spell check string literals
-- [x] Update to Hunspell 1.3.3
-- [x] Add checking for QML files.
+- [ ] Add checking for QML files.